AbhinavKG27/learnify-lms/README.md

 ## 🔍 Overview

-LMS is a full-stack Learning Management System designed to bridge the gap between instructors and learners.
+Learnify LMS is a full-stack Learning Management System designed to bridge the gap between instructors and learners.
 It provides a streamlined platform for course creation, enrollment, progress tracking, and content delivery — all in one place.

-Whether you're an instructor building courses or a student working through learning materials, LMS delivers a clean and intuitive experience.
+Whether you're an instructor building courses or a student working through learning materials, Learnify LMS delivers a clean and intuitive experience.

 ---